pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

   ![Workspace is ready](../../../../images/guides/account-mgmt/ws-ready.png)

-1. To add a  Gold Account Plan to this workspace, you can click on `Upgrade Account Plan` in the banner at the top of the page, or click `Upgrade Account to Gold` on the right side of the page, under `Get the most out of Pantheon`.
+1. To add a  Gold Account Plan to this workspace, click `Upgrade Account Plan` in the banner at the top of the page, or click `Upgrade Account to Gold` on the right side of the page, under `Get the most out of Pantheon`.

   ![Upgrade to Gold](../../../../images/guides/account-mgmt/upgrade-workspace.png)